brycewray/hugo-site/content/posts/2023/03/here-not-there-or-making-styling-behave/index.md

 	// and groupings as before.)
 	//
 	// In essence, we're giving this
-	// normally grayed-out text the
+	// normally grayed-out text some
-	// same color treatments as for
+	// color treatments to differ slightly
-	// regular text, thus contrasting
-	// with the blockquote styling.
+	// from usual blockquote styling.

 	strong:is(blockquote *):not(a *),
 	b:is(blockquote *):not(a *),